maks-it/maks-it.github.io/articles/Linux/RHEL-Centos-Fedora/RHEL-Centos-Fedora-Setup-k8s.md

 swapoff -a && sed -i.bak '/\sswap\s/s/^/#/' /etc/fstab
 ```

-On fedora you have to uninstall zram
+In case of fedora server you have to uninstall zram

 ```bash
 sudo dnf remove zram-generator-defaults -y
 ```

+In My case I used AlmaLinux with regular partitioning without swap and home dir

 ## Forwarding IPv4 and letting iptables see bridged traffic